 Never punish feelings.

-Punishing crying likely will lead to more crying.
-In addition, Psychotherapist Lisa M. McCrohan states that punishing crying won’t lead “our children to be compassionate, empathetic, and confident kiddos.”
-To read more about how punishment negatively impacts our kids and why, click here.
+In addition, psychotherapist Lisa M. McCrohan states that punishing crying won’t lead “our children to be compassionate, empathetic, and confident kiddos.”

-Avoid statements such as “relax,” or “let it go.”
+Avoid statements like “relax,” or “let it go.”

 Yelling and chastizing only lead to feelings of fear and increased sadness.
 Not only that but staying calm sets an example for him to remain calm.